Statistics prove the smart way to deal with variation in your controlled environment greenhouse.

 To discuss the benefits of good statistical design contact Chris Brien.

-To access The Plant Accelerator® for your research: The Plant Accelerator® at the Australian Plant Phenomics Facility (APPF) is available to all publicly or commercially funded researchers.
+To access The Plant Accelerator® for your research: The Plant Accelerator®, the Adelaide node of the Australian Plant Phenomics Facility (APPF), is available to all publicly or commercially funded researchers.
 We have a full team of specialists including statisticians, horticulturalists and plant scientists who can provide expert advice to you when preparing your research plans.